asyncanup/apper/README.md

 Concepts
 ---------

-### Bigger apps composed of small apps

-Every subapp is a complete node.js app unto itself (without being listened on).

-It can be pulled out and placed anywhere in the overall directory structure, to make it available on that relative url with respect to the root.

-Every subapp folder can be used as a separated app.
-Hence, the rest api exposed by the apps is based on the directory structure and placement of the apps.

-### What makes a subapp?
+### What makes an app?

-A regular folder becomes a valid subapp if it has one of the following:
+A regular folder becomes a valid app if it has one of the following:

 * An environment settings module with the name `environment.js` (can be changed by options passed or `moduleNames.environment` property in `apper.json`)